BanterBoy/scripts-blog/_posts/scripts/AutoBitlocker.md

 #### Download

-You can of course copy any part of the script from the text above, or you can simply press the download button and download the entire script.
-Choice is yours....its just nice to have choices 😎
+Some information about why this button exists and how you can download the complete repository.

 <button class="btn" type="submit" onclick="window.open('/PowerShell/scripts/AutoBitlocker.ps1')">
     <i class="fa fa-cloud-download-alt">